Mario Kart: Merchandise

 The Mario Kart series has had a range of merchandise.
-This includes a slot car racer series based on Mario Kart DS, which comes with Mario and Donkey Kong figures and Wario and Luigi are separate.
+This includes a slot car racer series based on Mario Kart DS: one set of which comes with Mario and Donkey Kong figures, with Wario and Luigi available separately.
 A line of radio-controlled karts are controlled by Game Boy Advance-shaped controllers, and feature Mario, Donkey Kong, and Yoshi.
 There are additional, larger karts which are radio-controlled by a GameCube-shape controller.
 Many racer figurines have been made.
 Sound Drops were inspired by Mario Kart Wii with eight sounds including the Spiny Shell and the race start countdown.
-A land-line telephone features Mario holding a lightning bolt while seated in his kart.
+A landline telephone features Mario holding a lightning bolt while seated in his kart.
 K'Nex released Mario Kart Wii, Mario Kart 7, and Mario Kart 8 sets.
-LINE has released an animated sticker set with 24 stickers based on Mario Kart 8 and Mario Kart 8 Deluxe.
-Nintendo's own customer rewards program Club Nintendo released a Mario Kart 8 soundtrack, a Mario Kart Wii-themed stopwatch, and three gold trophies modeled after those in Mario Kart 7.
+Line released an animated sticker set with 24 stickers based on Mario Kart 8 and Mario Kart 8 Deluxe.
+Nintendo's customer rewards program, Club Nintendo, released a Mario Kart 8 soundtrack, a Mario Kart Wii-themed stopwatch, and three gold trophies modeled after those in Mario Kart 7.
 Before Club Nintendo, a Mario Kart 64 soundtrack was offered by mail.
 In 2014, McDonald's released Mario Kart 8 toys with Happy Meals.
-In 2018, Monopoly Gamer features a Mario Kart themed board game with courses from Mario Kart 8 serving as properties, ten playable characters as tokens (pingas) and a special die with power-ups.
+In 2018, Monopoly Gamer features a Mario Kart themed board game with courses from Mario Kart 8 serving as properties, ten playable characters as tokens (Mario, Luigi, Peach, Toad, Donkey Kong, Shy Guy, Metal Mario, Rosalina, Bowser, and Yoshi) and a special die with power-ups.
 In 2019, Hot Wheels released Mario Kart sets of cars and tracks.
 In commemoration of Mario Day celebrations for March 10, 2021, Hot Wheels also released a Mario Kart track set based on Rainbow Road on June 24, 2021.
 In 2020, for the Super Mario Bros.
 35th Anniversary, Cold Stone Creamery released Mario themed desserts including a Rainbow Road themed ice cream cake, from September 30 to December 15.